Table of Contents

 Caffeine and alcohol are okay in moderation.
 Breastfeeding mothers should avoid oily fish as much as possible.
 But, besides these things, you can eat anything unless you are allergic to something.
 Recent studies suggest that a mother should eat nuts as early as possible while breastfeeding and introduce them into her child’s diet within the first year to avoid sensitivities.

 Work out how many extra calories you need per day with our calorie calculator.

 Do You Need to Drink More Water When Breastfeeding?

 Learn more about breastfeeding and hydration here.

 Can Certain Foods Give My Baby Gas?

-It’s very unlikely that something in your diet would cause your baby’s discomfort.
-In fact, research suggests that only 2 - 6% of infants are allergic to something in their mother’s milk.
+It’s unlikely that something in your diet would cause your baby discomfort.
+Research suggests that only 2 - 6% of infants are allergic to something in their mother’s milk.
 Cow’s milk, egg, corn, and soy proteins are usually accountable for most sensitivities.

 Signs of an allergic reaction include:

 - You may also notice fussiness, reflux, and explosive stools.